 Is There Any Way to Get a Monthly Raise Once I’m On Social Security Disability?

 Yes!
-In some cases, you can get paid more money each month.
-But these adjustments are usually pretty small, so don’t expect your payments to jump dramatically.
+In some cases, you can get paid more each month.
+These adjustments are usually pretty small, though.

-Things that can increase your Social Security disability benefits include:
+Things that can increase your Social Security disability benefits:

-- You paid more FICA taxes while working than you put on your Social Security disability claim.
-Every year, the SSA reviews your IRS tax records.
+- You paid more FICA taxes while working than you put on your SSD claim.
+Every year, the SSA reviews your tax records.
 The good news is, they’ll likely catch this issue and adjust your payments automatically.
 You don’t need to do anything in order to make this happen.

 - You join the Ticket to Work program and pay more FICA taxes.
 The Program’s designed to help you transition back to work as your health improves.
-You can work up to nine months before the SSA suspends your SSD payments.
+You can work up to nine months before the SSA suspends SSD payments.
 If your symptoms force you to stop working again, don’t worry!
-The SSA can re-calculate your benefit amount based on the extra taxes paid during your trial work period.
+The SSA can re-calculate your benefit amount based on the taxes you paid during your trial work period.

 - Your payments go up in years with a cost-of-living-adjustment (COLA) increase.
 Every October, the SSA announces the next year’s COLA.
 It’s not guaranteed to happen every year, but when it does, it’s a percentage based on current inflation.
-The in 2021, the COLA is 1.3%.
+January 2022’s COLA was 5.9% (the largest Social Security raise since 1982).